kentora/slacktex/README.md

-token | The token string coming from Slack along with the request command | The slash command set up in Slack sent with the request webhook_url | The Slack incoming webhook url to POST back to after generating the image
+token | The token string coming from Slack along with the request command | The slash command set up in Slack sent with the request webhook_url | The Slack incoming webhook url to POST back to after generating the image link_text | The text to display on Slack as the link description.
+If empty, the given latex input will be used

 #### PNG
 ```JSON